 - Remove the cap to reveal the lightning connector at the end of the pencil.

 - Plug the lightning connector into your iPad’s lightning port to charge it.
-You can attach the cap magnetically near the power button in case of risk of losing it.
+You can attach the cap magnetically near the power button in case of the risk of losing it.

-Charging using the above method one with risks.
+Charging using the above method is one with risks.
 Since the pencil is connected to the lightning port on your iPad to charge, you can accidentally break it off.
-I would recommend you to keep the iPad and the Pencil on a flat surface o make sure it is safe.
+I would recommend you keep the iPad and the Pencil on a flat surface o make sure it is safe.
 Or you can check the alternative way to charge your Apple Pencil.

-The second generation of Apple Pencils doesn’t have lightning connector so they rely on getting charged wirelessly.
+The second generation of Apple Pencils doesn’t have a lightning connector so they rely on getting charged wirelessly.
 There is only one way but it is easier and more convenient to charge.
 Just place your Apple Pencil on the magnetic strip of your iPads and they will charge on their own.

 Apple Pencils have quick charge technology, so with a 15-second charge, you can get up to 30 minutes of use from them.
 Charging them for 5-10 minutes gives extended usage time and saves you the trouble of not needing to charge it every once in a while.